Date Tomomune: In popular culture

 Date Tomomune is prominently featured in the anime Masamune Datenicle, produced by the City of Date in Fukushima in collaboration with Fukushima Gainax.
 Throughout the series, a young Date Masamune receives the help of his ancestors while struggling with his new role as the 17th lord of the Date Clan.
 Date Tomomune appears in the first episode.

-Date Tomomune appears in a secondary mission of the 2020 video game Nioh 2, as part of the The Tengu's Disciple DLC.
+Date Tomomune appears in a secondary mission of the 2020 video game Nioh 2, as part of The Tengu's Disciple DLC.
 The mission takes place around the same time as the Genpei War, and sees Tomomune team up with the game's protagonist to explore a cave filled with spirit stones capable of corrupting humans.